qcr/PenguinPi-robot/software/README.md

 ## Folder structure
 The main folders are:
-  - [matlab](./matlab) runs on your computer and talks to the Python server runnng on the robot
+  - [matlab](./matlab) runs on your computer and talks to the Python server running on the robot
-  - [python](./python) Python3 server that runs on the Raspberry Pi and accepts web service requests - there should be no need to touch this for you
+  - [python/robot](./python/robot) Python server that runs on the Raspberry Pi and accepts web service requests - there should be no need to touch this for you
   - [atmelStudio](./atmelStudio) C code that runs on the Atmel processor (on the i/o board) that connects the Pi to the robot hardware - there should be no need to touch this for you

 ## Startup scripts
 The scripts that launch on startup are:
-* [ppweb.py](./python/robot/ppweb.py) - this is the webserver that you communicate with
+* [ppweb.py](./python/robot/ppweb.py) - this is the webserver that MATLAB communicates with
 * [GPIOSoftShutdown.py](./python/GPIOSoftShutdown.py) - this allows you to safely shut down the PenguinPi by means of pressing a button.

 ## Raspberry pi login